American Board of Orthopaedic Surgery

 Combined Computer Examinations

-For those Diplomates who hold a Subspecialty Certificate, they can be recertified for both their General and Subspecialty Certificates by taking one examination, either in Surgery of the Hand or Orthopaedic Sports Medicine.
-There are no general orthopaedic questions on this examination.
-Diplomates should take the examination based on when their General Certificate expires.
+For those Diplomates who hold a Subspecialty Certificate in Orthopaedic Sports Medicine or Surgery of the Hand, they can be recertified for both their General and Subspecialty Certificates by taking one examination, either in Surgery of the Hand or Orthopaedic Sports Medicine.
+There are no general orthopaedic questions on this 150-question examination.
+Diplomates must take the examination based on when their General Certificate expires.

 Computer Examination Overview